US Livorno 1915: History

-Founded 15 February 1915 as A.S.
-Livorno Calcio, the club ended the Italian Football Championship 1919–20 in second place, losing the final to Internazionale.
+Founded on 15 February 1915, the club ended the Italian Football Championship 1919–20 in second place, losing the final to Internazionale.
 One year later, they were defeated in the semi-final by arch-rivals Pisa.
 In 1933, the club moved to the current stadium, originally named after Edda Ciano Mussolini, daughter of fascist dictator Benito Mussolini.
 Livorno was one of the original Serie A teams.
-They played in top level during periods of 1929–31, 1933–35 and 1937–39.
-Successively, Livorno ended as Serie A runners-up in the 1942–43 season.
+They played at top level during periods of 1929–31, 1933–35 and 1937–39.
+Successively, Livorno ended as Serie A runners-up in the 1942–43 season, finishing after Torino.
 Livorno left Serie A in 1949 after seven consecutive seasons.
 They were relegated to Serie C soon after (1951–52 season), making a return to Serie B in 1955 for a single season and again from 1964 to 1972.
-They relegated to Serie C2 in 1982–83 and played again in third level between 1984 and 1989.
-The club was then cancelled in 1991, being forced to start from Eccellenza; two consecutive promotions led the team back to Serie C2.
+They were relegated to Serie C2 in 1982–83 and played again in the third level between 1984 and 1989.
+The club was then canceled in 1991, being forced to start from Eccellenza; two consecutive promotions led the team back to Serie C2.
 The club was promoted to Serie C1 in 1997 and was acquired by Aldo Spinelli two years later.
 Under the new property, Livorno returned to Serie B in 2001.

-Livorno were promoted to Serie A after finishing third in the Serie B 2003–04, one of six clubs to be promoted that season.
+Livorno was promoted to Serie A after finishing third in the Serie B 2003–04, one of six clubs to be promoted that season.
 It had been 55 years since Livorno's last season in the top flight, and as a result of this, most were predicting an instant return to Serie B for the club.
-The first match in the major league was attended by Italian President Carlo Azeglio Ciampi, a Livorno's citizen and team supporter in his childhood.
+The first match in the major league was attended by Italian President Carlo Azeglio Ciampi, a Livorno citizen and team supporter in his childhood.
 There were spells of struggle during the season, but there were many more good performances shown, and Livorno finished a surprise and creditable ninth place in the league for the Serie A 2004–05, also thanks to goals by striker Cristiano Lucarelli, who won the Serie A top scorer award that season, outscoring even the likes of Andriy Shevchenko and Adriano.